CamClrt/P6-OC_Pizza/README.md

 OC Pizza: Design a technical solution
 =================

-This is a student project made for the project 6 from [OpenClassrooms](https://openclassrooms.com/ )'s Python course
+This is a student project made for the project 6 from [OpenClassrooms](https://openclassrooms.com/ )'s Python course.

 The aim of this project is to design a technical for a customer (OC pizza).